curl/everything-curl/GUIDELINES.md

 And ... vs … (typographical ellipses)

-Let's try to use the corect UTF-8 characters!
+Let's try to use the correct UTF-8 characters!

 ## Avoid the short forms of dir and repo